pmsoftware/odietamo/docs/Demo1StepByStep.rst

 * ODI 10g: start the Toplogy Manager UI using "topology.bat".
 * ODI 11g: start the Toplogy Navigator using the ODI Studio UI.

-The ODI 10g UI is shown in the following figures.

-Create a new work repository from the Repositories tree view by right-clicking on the "Work Repositories" node then clicking "Insert Work Repository".
+Create a new work *development* type repository from the Repositories tree view by right-clicking on the "Work Repositories" node then clicking "Insert Work Repository".

 Specify the new work repository connection details: -